sanj0/edgy-script/README.md

 This projects contains three modules:
 - e80, the interpreter and library API
 - esrun, the script that runs a given ES-Script
-- the sdk, which is a collection of java classes that provide a (not really) solid sdk for ES-Script
+- the sdk, which is a collection of java classes that provide a (not really) solid sdk for Edgy SCripts

 ### Edgy Script examples: